PedroS11/parkside-notifier/README.md

 # Parkside Notifier

-Telegram bot that crawls portuguese Lidl website for Parkside products being available.
+A Telegram bot that scrapes the Portuguese Lidl website to check for availability of Parkside products.
 You can join be accessing this [link](https://t.me/parksideNotifications).

 ## How to use